-The government have issued the School Teachers’ Review Body (STRB) with their latest remit for teachers’ pay - capping public sector pay at an average of 1% until 2020.
+The government has now published the School Teachers’ Review Body (STRB) recommendations for teachers’ pay - capping public sector pay at an average of one per cent until 2020.

 Below are the current pay scales for teachers in maintained schools in England and Wales, including lead practitioner, and TLR and SEN allowances, and recommended pay levels for 2015/16.

 Teachers in maintained schools and nurseries can participate in certain salary sacrifice arrangements offered by their employers.